Skip to content

 For a single PR, you can trigger the review agent manually:

-/test review-agent-single-pr
+/test address-review-comments

 This runs the review agent for that specific PR only.